Pay attention the next time your pet is approached by an unfamiliar person. Do they lick their lips?

-After finishing a meal—when there is still food in his mouth or on his lips—you might notice your dog licking his lips more than normal.
+After finishing a meal—when there is still food in their mouth or on their lips—you might notice your dog licking their lips more than normal.

 Fear, Anxiety, or Stress

 When dogs feel threatened or uncomfortable, they will lick their lips.
-Studies showed that when a dog experienced aggressive behavior from another dog, he would lip his licks.
-This, in turn, would decrease that aggressive behavior in the aggressor dog (2).
-Dogs too will display lip licking towards humans when they are scared or uncomfortable, in the hopes that the human will not become aggressive towards them.
+Studies showed that when a dog experienced aggressive behavior from another dog, they would lick their lips.
+This, in turn, would decrease that aggressive behavior in the aggressor dog (1).
+Dogs too will display lip licking toward humans when they are scared or uncomfortable, in the hopes that the human will not become aggressive toward them.

 Obsessive Compulsive Disorder (OCD)

 Yes, dogs can develop OCD just like people can, and excessive lip licking can be a symptom.
 OCD behaviors will typically first occur at or around the age of adolescence.
 Dogs with OCD will not usually stop when asked to stop the behavior and will do it even when their owners are not around.
-If you are concerned that your dog has OCD he should be evaluated by a veterinarian, who may then refer him to a veterinary behaviorist, as this can be a difficult condition to treat.
+If you are concerned that your dog has OCD, they should be evaluated by a veterinarian, who may then refer your dog to a veterinary behaviorist, as this can be a difficult condition to treat.

-Any disease that affects the gastrointestinal tract including inflammatory bowel disease, liver disease, food allergies, pancreatitis and intestinal cancers can cause a dog to lick his lips.
+Any disease that affects the gastrointestinal tract including inflammatory bowel disease, liver disease, food allergies, pancreatitis and intestinal cancers can cause a dog to lick their lips.

 Dental or Oral Issues